Bill Vukovich: Indianapolis 500

-In 1952, his sophomore year in the Indianapolis Motor Speedway's 500-Mile Race, he quickly moved up from his starting position in the middle of the third row to take the lead, and led 150 laps in dominant fashion before suffering steering failure on the 192nd of the 200 laps.
+In 1952, his second year in the Indianapolis Motor Speedway's 500-Mile Race, he quickly moved up from his starting position in the middle of the third row to take the lead, and led 150 laps in dominant fashion before suffering steering failure on the 192nd of the 200 laps.
 He returned to win the race in consecutive years, 1953 and 1954.
 He led an astounding 71.7% of laps that he drove in competition at the track, and remains the only driver ever to lead the most laps in the race three consecutive years.

+World Drivers' Championship career

+The AAA/USAC-sanctioned Indianapolis 500 was included in the FIA World Drivers' Championship from 1950 through 1960.
+Drivers competing at Indianapolis during those years were credited with World Drivers' Championship points and participation in addition to those which they received towards the AAA/USAC National Championship.

+Vukovich participated in five World Drivers' Championship races at Indianapolis.
+He started on the pole once, won twice, recorded three fastest laps, and accumulated 19 World Drivers' Championship points.

-Death at Indianapolis
+Death

 Vukovich was killed in a chain-reaction crash while holding a 17-second lead on the 57th lap of the 1955 Indianapolis 500.
-He was exiting the second turn, trailing three slower cars—driven by Rodger Ward, Al Keller, and Johnny Boyd—when Ward's car hit the backstretch outer wall and flipped, resting in the middle of the track as a result of a broken axle.
+He was exiting the second turn, trailing three slower cars – driven by Rodger Ward, Al Keller, and Johnny Boyd – when Ward's car hit the backstretch outer wall and flipped, resting in the middle of the track as a result of a broken axle.
 Keller, swerving into the infield to avoid Ward, lost control and slid back onto the track, striking Boyd's car and pushing it into Vukovich's path.
-After his car went over the outside wall and become airborne, it cartwheeled through the air multiple times landing on top of a group of parked cars before coming to rest upside down and bursting into flames.
-The cockpit side of his car struck a low bridge near Turn 2 when it was airborne.
+After Vukovich's car went over the outside wall and become airborne, it cartwheeled through the air multiple times landing on top of a group of parked cars before coming to rest upside down and bursting into flames.
 Boyd's car also flipped over and landed upside down as well.
-As the car burned, Ed Elisian stopped his undamaged car and raced towards Vukovich in an attempt to save him.
+As Vukovich's car burned, Ed Elisian stopped his undamaged car and raced towards the stricken machine in an attempt to save the other driver.
 It did not matter; Vukovich had perished instantly.
-He had been partially decapitated upon his car's impact with the low bridge.
 Two spectators were also injured when Vukovich's car landed on their Jeep.

-Vukovich was the second defending Indy 500 champion to die during the race, following Floyd Roberts in 1939, and the only former winner to have been killed while leading.
+Vukovich was the second defending Indianapolis 500 winner to die during the race, following Floyd Roberts in 1939, and the only former winner to have been killed while leading.
 Roberts' car was also thrown over the backstretch fence after exiting the second turn in his fatal accident.
 Since the 1955 race was counted as part of the Formula One World Championship, Vukovich is also the first driver to be killed during a World Championship race.